kurrynacho/EMS-Project-Fall-2024/README.md

 ## Summary

-Our broad goal is to predict the volume of different types of Emergency Medical Service (EMS) calls within a certain time interval with time series methods and to identify features that correlate with the volume of EMS calls.
+Our broad goal is to predict the volume of different types of Emergency Medical Service (EMS) calls within a certain time interval with time series methods

 ## Dataset

-We work with a public data set provided by the National Emergency Medical Services Information System (NEMSIS), a product of the National Highway Safety Administration's EMS Office that sets the standard for EMS agencies to collect and report data.
-It consolidates EMS data from 54 participating states and territories into a national database.
+We work with a data set provided by the National Emergency Medical Services Information System (NEMSIS), a product of the National Highway Safety Administration's EMS Office that sets the standard for EMS agencies to collect and report data.
+In order to obtain the data, we applied for and received approval directly from NEMSIS.
+NEMSIS consolidates EMS data from 54 participating states and territories into a national database.
 We have obtained public datasets from 2018 through 2023 that are purged of identifying information to comply with privacy law.
 A single EMS event is represented by (possibly multiple) EMS activations when multiple units respond to the scene.
+Each EMS activation is tagged by a unique identifier labeled PcrKey.

+The dataset is anonymized and does not contain any location data more granular than Census Division.
+We obtained permission to receive files which identified the county and state of each PcrKey by a five digit code.
+This allowed us to consolidate the data by county and state.
+Since we are not able to know which real life county or state corresponds to the five digit code, we are not able to use specific features of a county or state in our analysis.
+That being said, an stakeholder who has access to that information would likely benefit from adding location dependent exogenous regressors such as temperature into the ARIMA models.

 ## Exploratory Data Analysis